graycoreio/mage2docker/docs/stories/dolphin.md

 ```

 ### Per-project configuration
 We recommend using `auth.json` in your user's directory, but when you're working on multiple Magento 2 applications at once, you may need multiple `auth.json`.
-You can simply add the `auth.json` to the root of your Magento 2 project, and composer will use those credentials instead.
+You can simply add the `auth.json` to the root of your Magento 2 project after project creation, and composer will use those credentials instead.

 ### Configuring Docker Compose
 Mage2Docker comes with a basic environment configuration file `.env.sample`, you can utilize this file to tailor your environment to your needs.